derfurkan/derfurkan/README.md

  # Hi there 👋
  </div>
 <p align="justify">
 welcome to my GitHub Page.
-My name is furkan currently i am 17 Years old and passionate software developer from Germany.
+My name is furkan currently i am 17 Years old and a passionate software developer from Germany.
 My favorite programming languages are Java 17 and C# 10.
 Currently I am a student and have the intention to work as a software developer in the future.
 I started developing Minecraft plugins when I was eleven years old and taught myself the programming languages for the most part.

 </p>